stormchaserroleplaying/stormchaserRPG/Talents/Magic/Divine/index.md

 You can use a holy symbol or druidic focus (see [Adventuring Gear](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/AdventuringGear/)) as a spellcasting focus for your divine spells.

 ### Cantrips
-You may choose a number of cantrips from the [Divine Spell List](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Lists/Divine/) equal to your spellcasting attribute modifier.
-If your spellcasting attribute modifier increases, then you learn additional cantrips of your choice.
+Cantrips form the rudimentary structures divine manifestationss.
+When a spellcaster becomes comfortable with the rites and devotions, they can cast these spells without expending mana.
+You learn a number of cantrips based on your proficiency in the various spellcasting schools.
+You only learn cantrips in this way from the school(s) for which you have training.

 ## 2nd Level Divine Spells